pmbarrett314/curses-menu/README.rst

     # A SelectionMenu constructs a menu from a list of strings
     selection_menu = SelectionMenu(["item1", "item2", "item3"])

-    # A SubmenuItem lets you add a menu as a submenu of another menu
+    # A SubmenuItem lets you add a menu (the selection_menu above, for example)
+    # as a submenu of another menu
-    submenu_item = SubmenuItem("Submenu item", submenu, menu)
+    submenu_item = SubmenuItem("Submenu item", selection_menu, menu)

     # Once we're done creating them, we just add the items to the menu
     menu.append_item(menu_item)